Skip to main content

 Add the MCP server

-Claude Desktop communicates with MCP servers over stdio. mcp-remote is a lightweight npm bridge that proxies stdio to HTTP, allowing Claude Desktop to reach remote MCP servers like MagicPost’s.
-It runs entirely on your machine and only forwards your requests — nothing else.
+Claude Desktop talks to MCP servers over stdio. mcp-remote is a tiny npm bridge that proxies stdio ↔ HTTP so you can connect to remote MCP servers.
+It runs locally and only forwards your requests.

 3